Celery Soup

 NOTES

 Don’t be overwhelmed, I know this seems daunting, but it really is quite simple, once you get over the fear of failure.
 Please just give it a try and I promise you won’t be disappointed.
-You can check out more detailed instructions in my grilled pizza recipe.
+You can check out more detailed instructions in my grilled pizza post.
 Let me know how you make out.

 Chicken Thighs Baked with Lemon, Sage, Rosemary & Thyme